vroger11/activity-detector/README.md

 # Activity-Detector
-Toolbox that allow the user identify unsuppervised data on an audio signal.
+Toolbox that allow the user identify unsupervised data on an audio signal.
 Currently on development, only few tools are available.

 ##Installation